fgnussbaum/ds-ml-intro-mdscript/README.md

 # Course Materials for "Introduction to Data Science and Machine Learning"

 Note: everything in this repo is *currently* under construction.
+The script is not finished yet.
+Cross-references may be broken.

 ## Script

 The markdown script is meant to be a comprehensive content and learning materials reference.

-> The entry point for the is [the script's index](index.md).
+> The entry point for the script is [this index file](index.md).

-How to read markdown script:
+How to read the markdown script:

 - in Browser (GitHub renders markdown automatically)
 - after download (e.g., `git clone` repo, which will also allow you to pull updates)